5 Ways To Review And Improve Your Betting

 Inform Racing provides the run style figures for you, so you only need to look at these to know how each horse is probably going to run.

-Imagine you had to pick a winner today.
-People are paying you for tips and you have recently given out six losing bets on the trot.
-The emails and phone calls are coming in and you are starting to get a little embarrassed, so you know that you HAVE to find a winner today.
+You're a tispter and people are paying you for tips and you have recently given out ten losing bets on the trot.
+The emails and phone calls are coming in and you are starting to get more than a little embarrassed, so you know that you HAVE to find a winner today.

-If this was the case then you would probably look at one race in particular only and go through it with a fine tooth comb and then again.
+If this was the case then you would probably look at one race in particular that you knew more about than any other and go through the form and the runners with a fine tooth comb.

 This idea will help your discipline 100% so maybe just find two races each day that you want to go over in full and see how your success rate improves.